Program MakeMap

 Version 1.0.0 (April 24, 2017)

-First version of this program created with Visual Studio 2017.
+First version of this program, created with Visual Studio 2022.

 Version 1.0.4 (April 26, 2017)

-Problem with spaces in a slide image file name solved.
+Problem with spaces in slide image filenames solved.

 Help file link corrected.

-There was a problem if the slides directory did contain more images as generated by jAlbum (old obsolete images not deleted).
+Fixed an issue when the slide directory contained more images than those generated by jAlbum (old images not deleted).

-An error message is now given if the slide selected in the slide directory has not been made with the currently selected skin.
+An error message is now shown if the selected slide was not generated by the currently selected skin.

-The two view map buttons are now disabled if the 'Select a slide image ...' button is clicked.
+The two “view map” buttons are now disabled when the “Select slide image…” button is clicked.

 Version 1.0.5 (April 30, 2017)

-It is now also possible to use this program for albums made with Image linking type 'Link to originals'.
+It is now also possible to use this program for albums made with the “Link to originals” image linking type.

 Version 1.1.0 (September 21, 2017)